bartoszlorek/chrome-utils/README.md

 ```

 ## get-current-tab
+Returns `Promise` with current [Tab](https://developer.chrome.com/extensions/tabs#type-Tab) object as an `argument`.
+This method can be called from any place of extension: background or options page, tabs, etc.

 ```javascript
 getCurrentTab().then(tab => {})
 ```

-Returns `Promise` with current [Tab](https://developer.chrome.com/extensions/tabs#type-Tab) object as an `argument`.
-This method can be called from any place of extension: background or options page, tabs, etc.

 ## executable-tab
+Function calls `then` method for tabs that can be scripted otherwise `catch` with error message.

 ```javascript
 const exec = executableTab(memo) // memo is an optional object